 In consulting business, you meet a lot of types of people and of clients.
 Some are wonderful people to work with while other clients are the people you want to avoid at any cost.
 I think you know the type!
 Too much nagging and a little to none income!
 And that was the problem.

 It is essential to know where a client belongs in the market and how he/she will be related to you in order for you to determine if he/she may become one your “ideal customer” or not!

 A Personal Story

-When I started blogging I wanted 2 main things: to provide approaches and ideas to people and small firms wanted high-valued services in a logical price and to promote the concept of “Leadership Initiative“, a concept encompassing many businesses and leadership core approaches for enhancing someone’s personal and professional life!
+When I started blogging I wanted 2 main things: to provide approaches and ideas to people and small firms wanted high-valued services at a logical price and to promote the concept of “Leadership Initiative“, a concept encompassing many businesses and leadership core approaches for enhancing someone’s personal and professional life!

 I had the experience to provide assistance, consulting, coaching and services to people needed the help in the small business sector and needed help and training in relation to business and the new technologies (in many diversified fields as is the business strategy, the management, the business development and growth, the business models, the online operations, the IT, the innovation, the e-learning, the startups, the marketing, the sales, the research and development, the human resources management and development, the just-in-time training, the social media, the distribution channels, the cost models employed, the price structure, etc.)

 There are people seeking always advice (free of cost, of course) without being ready to move further on a more permanent business relationship with you!
 And there are people seeking genuine help and trying to make the most of their investment in the process.
 These types are not the same!
 Actually are quite different!

 It is quite different to provide support to someone who knows what it needs to you and to provide support to someone wants or thinks that he/she have the right to help him/her, no matter what!